eForms Logo

 Arizona Lease Agreement Templates (6)

-Rental Application – Potential tenants should undergo a background review by the landlord to ensure the employment and financial claims made by the applicant are accurate and true.
+Rental Application – Potential tenants should undergo a screening by the landlord to ensure the employment and financial claims made by the applicant are accurate.

 Standard Lease Agreement – The most widely used form as it is a fixed-term arrangement that usually consists of 12 months.